-The \$50.00 or \$52.00 per day may be reduced by the above-stated amounts for each meal which is provided by the Employer.
+The per diem payment may be reduced by the above-stated amounts for each meal that is provided by the Employer.

 - (f) The Employer may request employees to sign a written statement attesting to their principal residency.
-A false statement of residency will result in immediate discharge. - (g) If the Employer replaces a Nearby Hire or a Distant Hire with a Local Hire, it shall either give two (2) weeks notice to the Nearby or Distant Hire of the replacement or, if such Nearby Hire or Distant Hire is replaced prior to receiving two (2) weeks notice, the Employer shall pay to any such Nearby Hire the balance of the living allowance that the Nearby Hire would have received had he continued working for the full two (2) week notice period or, in the case of a Distant Hire, shall pay to the Distant Hire the balance of the cost of housing for such Distant Hire plus per diem that the Distant Hire would have received had he continued working for the full two (2) week notice period. - (h) Employees may be provided coach class air transportation to and from an overnight location. - (i) Travel time on overnight location from the housing facility to the production site will be considered as work time, except that the first sixty (60) minutes of daily travel time from or to the housing facility shall not be deemed as work time.
+A false statement of residency will result in immediate discharge. - (g) If the Employer replaces a Nearby Hire or a Distant Hire with a Local Hire, it shall either give two (2) weeks' notice to the Nearby or Distant Hire of the replacement or, if such Nearby Hire or Distant Hire is replaced prior to receiving two (2) weeks' notice, the Employer shall pay to any such Nearby Hire the balance of the living allowance that the Nearby Hire would have received had he continued working for the full two (2) week notice period or, in the case of a Distant Hire, shall pay to the Distant Hire the balance of the cost of housing for such Distant Hire plus per diem that the Distant Hire would have received had he continued working for the full two (2) week notice period. - (h) Employees may be provided coach class air transportation to and from an overnight location.
+If preapproved, the Company will reimburse all other forms of transportation to and from an overnight location. - (i) Travel time on overnight location from the housing facility to the production site will be considered as work time, except that, effective January 1, 2015, the first thirty (30) minutes of daily travel time each way from or to the housing facility shall not be deemed as work time.
+Effective January 1, 2016, for distant hires, travel time on overnight location from the housing facility to the production site will be considered as work time.
 Further, an employee shall be provided with transportation to and from the daily production locations.
 Rest periods shall be calculated from time of set dismissal to set call.